merry-mouse/merry-mouse/README.md

 - 👋 Hi, I’m @merry-mouse
 - 👩‍💻 I'm a Backend developer
-- 📫 How to reach me: via email potekh.anastasia@gmail.com
+- 📫 Reach me via email potekh.anastasia@gmail.com

 <!---
 merry-mouse/merry-mouse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.